-“Oh my God.
-I regret everything about you.”
-An groaned, but they couldn’t hide the grin on their face.
-“I’m goin’ to bed.
-Get some sleep on you too, panda eyes.”
+"Oh my God.
+I regret everything about you."
+An rolled their eyes, but they couldn't hide the grin on their face.

 When I was twenty, at university several miles away from home, my best friend sent me a message to tell me that they broke up with who we all thought was "the one".

-And when I called to ask An what happened, they won’t answer.
+And when I called to ask An what happened, they wouldn’t answer.

 I resorted to messaging his sister instead, because Ragine would know.
 Ragine never avoided me.